| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 We will wake up very early in the morning and drive to the airport for the Lukla flight.
 Within half an hour of flight, we will land on Lukla, the gateway of Everest.
 The glimpse of white Himalaya surrounded by clouds, green mountains, and deep, flowing rivers increases the excitement of the Everest view Trek.
 After having breakfast in Lukla, we will start the trekking towards Phakding.

 Today’s target is to reach Namche Bazzar (3,440 m), the Himalayan Thamel.
-You have to cross many downhills and uphills, suspension bridges, monasteries, chortens, and pine trails until you reach Namche Bazzar.
+You have to cross many downhills and uphills, suspension bridges, monasteries, chortens, and pine trails until you reach Namche Bazaar.

-Manjo village lies in Sagarmatha National Park; hence, our trial continues in Sagarmatha National Park from here.
+Manjo village lies in Sagarmatha National Park; hence, our trail continues in Sagarmatha National Park from here.
 We will take a permit from the entry point of Manjo village and start the journey uphill.
-A new village, Jorshalye, became our resting point for lunch.
+A new village, Jorsale, became our resting point for lunch.

 After 45 minutes of walking on the bank of Dudh Koshi, we will cross the famous suspension bridge situated at the highest altitude, the Hillary suspension bridge.
 Following the ascending pine trail and stone paved path, passing the checkpoint, we will reach Namche after around six hours of walking from Pakhding.

 Namche is a developed town in the Everest region.
-The entire facilities of 5--star hotels are available.
+All facilities of 5--star hotels are available.
 We can have normal to luxurious accommodation in Namche.
-Even though your trekking package determines where to stay,.
+Even though your trekking package determines where to stay.
 We will check into one of the best tea houses and take a rest.
 In the evening, you can visit Namche Bazaar as well.

-The night stay will be in Namche bazzar.
+The night stay will be in Namche Bazaar.

-The trial from Namche Bazzar to Tengboche (3,860 m) is the best trial of the trek.
+The trail from Namche Bazaar to Tengboche (3,860 m) is the best trail of the trek.
 The close-up view of Mt.
-Everest, Mt.
-Loshte.
-Mt.
-Loshte shar, Amma Doblam, Tabuche, Cholache, Mt.
-Thamsekhu, Khakteka, Khusum and Khangagru from the trial will give life to our trek.
-The scenere of white Himalaya close to you as you can touch it, really gives you satisfaction of being in Everest region.
+Everest, Lhotse, Lhotse Shar, Ama Dablam, Tabuche, Cholatse, Thamserku, Kangtega, Khusum and Khangagru from the trail will give life to our trek.
+The scenery of white Himalaya close to you, as you can touch it, really gives you satisfaction of being in the Everest region.

 After having breakfast with the panoramic view of Mt.
-Everest, Mt.
-Loshte.
-Mt.
-Loshte Shar, Amma Doblam, Tabuche, Cholache, Mt.
-Thamsekhu, Khakteka, and any more peaks, we will pack our bags and return from Tengboche.
+Everest, Lhotse, Lhotse Shar, Ama Dablam, Tabuche, Cholatse, Mt.
+Thamsekhu, Kangtega, and any more peaks, we will pack our bags and return from Tengboche.

 We will walk around five hours to reach Manjo.
-Before reaching Manjo, we will pass Namche Bazzar again, follow the pine trial, cross the Hillary suspension bridge, and follow the ascending and descending trials.
+Before reaching Manjo, we will pass Namche Bazaar again, follow the pine trail, cross the Hillary suspension bridge, and follow the ascending and descending trails.
 The main thing is that we become adventurous travelers in the Everest region.

-As we reach Manjo, we will check into one of the tea house and take a rest.
+As we reach Manjo, we will check into one of the tea houses and take a rest.
 Today’s night stay will be in Manjo village, enjoying Sherpa culture.

 After breakfast in Manjo village, we will start our journey towards Lukla.
 The walk-on bank of Didhkoshi passing Pakhding village and leaving the great Himalayas behind us, we will finally reach Lukla, the end point of our trek.